View the original recipe via:

 MIX 1 egg with 2 tablespoons of water to create an egg wash.
 Get your dough from the fridge and immediately start to ROLL it out.
 It's best handled when the dough is cold, so perhaps you have to shape one half first and refrigerate the other half.
 CUT the dough into triangles.

 PLACE the croissants on 2 or 3 separate oven trays, depending on the size.
 The croissants will double in size, so they need their space.
-COAT them with the egg wash and let them rise inside of the oven, that’s again set to 20-25 degrees celsius or 68-77 degrees fahrenheit.
-They will be ready after an hour, or when doubled in size.
+COAT them with the egg wash and let them rise inside of the oven, which's again set to 20-25 degrees celsius or 68-77 degrees Fahrenheit.

-BAKE the croissants for about 10 minutes, then turn down the heat to 190 degrees celsius or 375 degrees fahrenheit.
-BAKE the croissants for 15 minutes more, or until beautiful golden brown.
+BAKE the croissants for about 10 minutes, then turn down the heat to 190 degrees Celsius or 375 degrees Fahrenheit.
+BAKE the croissants for 15 minutes more, or until beautifully golden brown.